cairis-platform/cairis/docs/gro.rst

 -  When the attributes have been entered, click on the Create button to add the requirement.

--  When a requirement has been added or update, the asset or environment filter will be updated based on the asset or environment the new/updated requirement is associated with.
+-  When a requirement has been added or update, the asset/environment filter will be updated based on the asset or environment the new/updated requirement is associated with.

 -  In the requirements table, a requirement can be deleting by clicking on the delete button.